-Any student who competes in the UIL Academic State Meet at least once in his or her high school career may apply for a Texas Interscholastic League Foundation scholarship.
+Any student who competes in a qualifying state academic event at least once in his or her high school career may apply for a Texas Interscholastic League Foundation scholarship.
 Check the TILF website for complete details: www.tilfoundation.org.

 I went to the State Meet in CX debate last year.
 However, I didn't make it past the first day.
 Do I still qualify for TILF scholarships?